origen-workshop/origen-workshop.github.io/pages/submissions.md

 ORIGen will accept both *original research* and non-archival *cross-submissions*.
 Original research papers may be *long papers* (up to 9 pages, not including references) or *short papers* (up to 5 pages, not including references) prepared according to the [COLM template](https://github.com/COLM-org/Template/archive/refs/tags/2025.zip).
 These submissions will undergo *double-blind* review and so must be fully anonymized.
 Original research papers may be submitted as *archival* or *non-archival* contributions.
 Accepted archival original research papers will be published in a proceedings after the workshop on an open-access proceedings platform such as [CEUR-WS](https://ceur-ws.org), and will receive an additional page in the camera-ready version to incorporate reviewer comments.
 Publishing in the proceedings of ORIGen will not preclude submission of the published work in the same or updated form to future venues, unless otherwise indicated by the other venue.
 We will also welcome cross-submissions from other venues (e.g., *ACL or the COLM main conference) who wish to present their work at ORIGen.
 These submissions will be assessed for relevance and fit for ORIGen, and may be either single-blind or double-blind.

+Please see the [important dates]((https://origen-workshop.github.io/dates/).
+No submissions will be accepted after the posted deadline(s).

+### Dual-Submission Policy ###

+Papers that have been or will be submitted to other venues must indicate this at submission time.
+Non-archival cross-submissions of previously-published papers or papers already accepted for publication elsewhere must indicate the other venue at submission time (ideally with a link to a proceedings or OpenReview submission).
+Authors of papers accepted for presentation at ORIGen 2025 must notify the organizers by the [camera-ready deadline](https://origen-workshop.github.io/dates/) regarding whether the paper will be presented.

+### Pesentation at the Workshop ###

-Accepted papers will be presented as posters.
+Accepted archival papers must be presented at the workshop to appear in the proceedings.
+All accepted papers will be presented as posters.
+At least one author of every accepted paper must register for and attend the workshop in person.
 Please see the [schedule](https://origen-workshop.github.io/programme/) for details.

 ## Attendee Support